graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 The return type of the composed field is determined by invoking {LeastRestrictiveType(typeA, typeB)}.
-This helper function computes a type that is compatible with all the provided field types, ensuring that the composed schema does not break schmemas expecting any of those types.
+This helper function computes a type that is compatible with all the provided field types, ensuring that the composed schema does not break schemas expecting any of those types.
 For example, {LeastRestrictiveType(typeA, typeB)} might unify `String!` and `String` into `String`.